The Underlying Cause of Most Illness and Disease

 - I eat or use highly processed oils (vegetable, canola, sunflower, safflower, soybean, or corn oils)

-- I eat hydrogenated oils like margarine, Cool Whip™, Crisco™, or fried foods in a restaurant
+- I eat hydrogenated oils like margarine, Cool Whip™, Crisco™, or deep-fried foods in a restaurant

 - I follow a low-fat or low-cholesterol diet

-- I normally eat dairy products including (even low fat) milk, yogurt, cheeses, sour cream, whey protein, etc.
+- I regularly consume dairy products including milk (even low fat), yogurt, chees, sour cream, whey protein, etc

-- I take prescription drugs such as statins, stimulants, sedatives, hormones (birth control, testosterone, prednisone), etc
+- I regularly take over-the-counter or prescription drugs such as statins, stimulants, sedatives, hormones (birth control, testosterone, prednisone), etc

 - I do not read labels